Arctic chill brings record low temperatures to the Northeast

 An Arctic chill is sweeping the northeastern U.S., with wind gusts powering frigid temperatures not seen in decades.

-In New Hampshire, the peak of Mount Washington on Friday night hit minus 46 degrees Fahrenheit, the lowest temperature ever recorded at the station atop the state's highest mountain — known for its extreme weather — since 1934, a year after recordings began, according to the National Weather Service.
+In New Hampshire, the peak of Mount Washington on Friday night hit minus 47 degrees Fahrenheit, tying with the lowest temperature ever recorded at the station atop the state's highest mountain — known for its extreme weather — first set in 1934, a year after recordings began, according to the Mount Washington Observatory.

-The Mount Washington summit's windchill — how cold the temperature feels — recorded an all-time record low of minus 108 degrees, said the NWS.
+The Mount Washington summit's windchill — how cold the temperature feels — recorded an all-time record low of minus 108 degrees, said the National Weather Service.
 The reading was so extreme, the agency said, that it created errors in its software.
+The National Weather Service's office in Maine said the windchill temperature sets a U.S. record.

 Several major cities set daily record lows on Saturday, according to the NWS, across New York, Maine, Massachusetts, Vermont, Connecticut and Rhode Island.